 Strakka Racing is continuously growing motorsport business

-Strakka Racing is a British racing team, founded in 2007 and based at the Silverstone Circuit, which currently competes in the Blancpain GT Series as McLaren customer team with McLaren 650S GT3 cars.
+Strakka Racing is a British racing team, founded in 2007 and based at the Silverstone Circuit, which currently competes in the Blancpain GT Series as Mercedes-AMG customer team.

 Previously, the team competed in different single-seater and sports car competitions, such were Le Mans Series, World Endurance Championship or World Series by Renault.
 The team’s greatest success was the LMP2 class victory at 24 hours of Le Mans in 2010.

 Downhill ski racer turned to be race car driver

 The team was founded by Peter Hardman and Nick Leventis to run cars in GT racing competitions.
 Hardman was already an accomplished racer whilst Leventis was in an early phase of a career, which he started in 2004.
 Before switching to motorsport, Nick was a respected downhill ski racer before a serious back injury forced him to retire.

 Nick Leventis’ first competition was the Britcar series, where he was driving an ex-works BMW M3 GTR.
 Leventis also competed in classic sports car races in a Ferrari 330 P3.
 Leventis finished as a runner-up in the Britcar.
 The part of a series was the 24 hours of Silverstone, where the team finished sixth overall.